142CodeGreen/RAG-with-NeMo-Guardrails/README.md

 To utilize GPU acceleration in the vector database, ensure that:
 - Your system has a compatible NVIDIA GPU.
-- You're using the GPU-enabled version of Milvus (as shown in the setup instructions).
+- You're using the GPU-enabled version of Milvus (as shown in the step 2 below).
 - There are enough concurrent requests to justify GPU usage.
 GPU acceleration typically shows significant benefits under high load conditions.

 2. It's important to note that GPU acceleration will only be used when the incoming requests are extremely high.
 For more detailed information on GPU indexing and search in Milvus, refer to the [official Milvus GPU Index documentation](https://milvus.io/docs/gpu_index.md).